-We have four services every week, all of which typically include holy communion:
+We have three services every week, all of which typically include holy communion:

 Wednesday morning, 10:00: traditional language, informal feel, no music; lasts about 45 minutes

 Sunday morning, 8:00: quiet and contemplative, traditional language, no music; lasts about 45 minutes

 Sunday morning, 10:00: the biggest service of the week, alternates between contemporary and traditional language; music provided by organ and choir; church school takes place during this service for children; fairly formal in atmosphere; lasts about 80 minutes

 Can I take communion?
 What do I do?